 Smart Mirror glass and acrylic provides superior transparency to a standard two way mirror, allowing crisp text and graphics to be displayed through the mirror.

 Smart Mirror Technology

 VanityVision glass and acrylic are the latest in smart mirror technology.
-The high quality, semi-transparent mirror provides flawless clear text and 4k graphics through the tint-free mirror.
-We provide the mirror by itself, which you can combine with the display of your choice and a Raspberry Pi, Android tablet, or PC.
-Works with touch overlay, voice recognition, and gesture control technology.
+The high quality, semi-transparent mirror provides flawless clear text and graphics through the tint-free mirror.
+To build your smart mirror, you’ll need:

 We offer a 60-day return policy for our smart mirror products.

 I know, it is super daunting when you first think about doing a Magic Mirror project.
 There are so many different skills needed to complete the project: wood working, programming, glass cutting, and assembly.
 We take all the hard work out of setting up the Raspberry Pi for your magic mirror so you don’t have to worry about the software end of it.
 Just plug it into your display and you’re all set with all the top programs such as clock, calendar, weather, news, and more!
 Don’t worry, it is highly customizable, check out the 3rd party modules on magicmirror.builders to enhance your mirror abilities.
 In stock, ships immediately.

 We sand all the edges to prevent cutting, which is also referred to as “seaming” glass.
 A polished edge using increasingly fine belts until the edges are smooth.
 Beveling glass polishes the edge at an angle.
 Below are images of the glass smart mirror with the different edges available to order.

 - 70% Reflective, 30% Transparent